thien/specialk/logs.md

         - [x] Move telegram component to outside models s.t it can be used with `bash`.
     - [ ] Train XL model on azure machine.

-- [ ] Include scraping of the New York Times?
-- [ ] Include scraping of the independent
-- [ ] Check for any teacher forcing implementation differences between the models.
-- [ ] Setup early stopping to 2/3 of best outcome (will this affect the bayesian optimiser?)

 - [ ] Need to fix seq2seq model
     - [ ] update save method to match transformer.
     - [ ] fix model training (it's quite broken.)